anzoman/anzoman/README.md

 - 💬 Ask me about: Anythin g you want.
 - 📫 How to reach me: [Gmail](aluzarwork@gmail.com) or [LinkedIn](https://www.linkedin.com/in/anze-luzar/).
 - 😄 Pronouns: He/Him.
-- :soccer: I love football.
+- :soccer: Loves football, summer and camping.

 ### About me
 I am full of energy and ready to accept any kind of challenge.
 I like being out of my comfort zone and always trying to explore new things.
 I am also passionate about tech, sports, traveling the world, and meeting new people.